axieinfinity/ronin/README.md

 Official Golang implementation of the Ronin protocol.

+Ronin is a Byzantine Fault Tolerant proof of authority (POA) network operated by validators.
+Carefully selected, trusted validators are predefined at the bootstrap of the network.
+Later, new validators can be added or old validators can be removed if the decision is approved by the majority of currently active validators.

+In the future, Ronin consensus will be migrated to dPOS to enable complete decentralization as well as nodes' freedom to join the network as validators/miners. dPoS is a more democratic way of choosing who verifies the next block, allowing a more diverse group of people to participate in the process since it’s based on earned reputation as a lawful staker and not overall wealth.
+Additionally, because there are a limited number of validators, DPoS allows the network to reach consensus more quickly.

 Ronin starts its development based on go-ethereum fork.
 So you may see many toolings, binaries and also docs are based on Ethereum ones

 [![Discord](https://img.shields.io/badge/discord-join%20chat-blue.svg)](https://discord.com/invite/pjgPrrZJyZ)